-• NOI: Removing the DR Opt-Out in ISO/RTO Markets (RM21-14)
+NOI: Removing the DR Opt-Out in ISO/RTO Markets (RM21-14)

-On March 18, 2021, the FERC issued a NOI79 seeking comments on whether to revise its Demand Response ("DR") Opt-Out regulations established in Orders 719 and 719-A. Those regulations require an ISO/RTO not to accept bids from an aggregator of retail customers ("ARC") that aggregates DR of the customers of utilities that distributed more than 4 million MWh in the previous fiscal year, where the relevant electric retail regulatory authority prohibits such customers' DR to be bid into ISO/RTO markets by an ARC.
+On March 18, 2021, the FERC issued a NOI97 seeking comments on whether to revise its Demand Response ("DR") Opt-Out regulations established in Orders 719 and 719-A. Those regulations require an ISO/RTO not to accept bids from an aggregator of retail customers ("ARC") that aggregates DR of the customers of utilities that distributed more than 4 million MWh in the previous fiscal year, where the relevant electric retail regulatory authority prohibits such customers' DR to be bid into ISO/RTO markets by an ARC.
 The FERC now seek information to help it examine the potential costs/burdens and benefits, both quantitative and qualitative, of removing the DR Opt-Out, as well as other changes relating to DR since the FERC issued Orders 719 and 719-A. The FERC is not seeking comment on the Small Utility Opt-In.
 Comments on the NOI, following an extension, were due on or before July 23, 2021 and were filed by nearly 30 parties, including by AEE, Voltus, AEMA, APPA/NRECA, EEI, and NARUC.
-Reply comments are due on or before August 23, 2021.
+Reply comments were due on or before August 23, 2021, and were filed by AEP, Armada Power, Entergy, Southern Pioneer Electric, Voltus, State Commissions from LA/MS, MI, MO, NC, APPA/NRECA, Assoc. of Bus.
+Advocating Tariff Equity ("ABATE"), and PIOs.